 In partnership with Hecate Strait Economic Development Society, AFFNO offers support (including translation, helping find services, support, etc.) for new Francophones (Canadians but also immigrants) in our region.
 We do it in person in Prince Rupert, or via correspondence.
 Call AFFNO 250-627-1313, or Hecate Strait 250-624-9498 for more info.

 Throughout our region, we offer from time to time, in partnership with Canadian Parents for French (CPF), French classes.
 Dates of these classes are always published in our newsletters, or on the CPF Facebook pages.
-Also, we currently offer a Coffee Club in French in Prince Rupert every 2nd and 4th Wednesday of the month, at the new Hecate Strait office (same building as Cargo Kitchen) at 3:30 p.m.
+Also, we currently offer a Coffee Club in French in Prince Rupert every 2nd and 4th Tuesday of the month, at Cowpuccino's at 4:30 p.m.